Apple iPhone 5 Review

 iPhone 5 review versus iPhone 4S screen comparison

 The screen somehow feels closer than ever.
 A new manufacturing process means the touch sensors are now one with the LCD, which means the whole assemblage is thinner.
-It's still incredibly crisp, and it's more colourful.
-Blues and purples particularly ping, compared to the 4S, and photos look that bit shinier as a result.
-Compared to the yellowish Samsung Galaxy S3, whites are whiter and colours generally more natural.
+It’s still incredibly crisp, and it’s more colourful.
+Blues and purples particularly ping, compared to the iPhone 4S and photos look that bit shinier as a result.
+Compared to the yellowish Samsung Galaxy S3, whites are whiter and colours are generally more natural.

 iPhone 5 review versus Samsung Galaxy S3 screen text